 In 2016, 12 ideologically motivated attacks resulted in nine police officer fatalities.
 Additionally, over half of these incidents were preplanned.
 Over the last several years, the range of extremist that consider law enforcement a target has expanded and includes individuals of varied ideologies.
-For this presentation, we will review the extremist threats that have targeted law enforcement and the tactics used.
+For this presentation, we reviewed the extremist threats that have targeted law enforcement and the tactics used.

 An NJOHSP review of terrorist attacks and plots in the United States since 2015 reveals HVEs have primarily used simple weapons such as firearms, vehicles, and knives, although we cannot rule out the possibility HVEs will learn how to construct and weaponize UAVs based on future ISIS propaganda.
 In this episode, Analysis Bureau Chief Dean Baratta asks Intelligence Analyst Travis to delve further into his insights regarding weaponized drones being utilized by ISIS.